The Secret Behind World of Warcraft's Long-Lasting Popularity

 Hello fellow adventurers,

-In a recent thread on the official World of Warcraft forums, someone genuinely asked "why is WoW so popular?" making some points that are open to discussion, and actually I agree with some of them to an extent such as "the questing is lackluster", "the combat is bad", "the game seems really easy", "I didn't die in open world questing even once".
-These are all valid points, especially since they are coming from a new player who is experiencing the game for the first time.
-Some veteran players may feel differently, but from a newcomer's perspective, and from an objective perspective I think, the above points more or less hold their validity.
+In a recent post on the official World of Warcraft forums, someone genuinely asked "why is WoW so popular?" making some points that are open to discussion.
+I have to say, I agree to an extent with some of those points such as "the questing is lackluster", "the combat is bad", "the game seems really easy", "I didn't die in open world questing even once".
+These are all valid points, especially since they are coming from a new player who is experiencing the game for the first time and making an objective evaluation.
+Some veteran players may feel differently, but from a newcomer's perspective, and from an objective perspective I think, the above points more or less hold their validity considering the World of Warcraft of 2016.

 In my 16 years of PC gaming history, I have played many role playing games in which the quests were more fun and immersive (compared to "slay X of this, collect Y of that" type of quests), the combat was more mobile and adrenaline packed (compared to mostly standing still and pressing the same keys during fights), and the solo or group adventures were a lot more dangerous and even the smallest mistake was deadly.
 But none of those games are still played by over 5 million active and paying gamers, including myself.
 So, what really makes WoW this popular?

 Before answering this question, I will mention an infographic that Blizzard published about two years ago, presenting many statistical numbers related to World of Warcraft player base.
-You can see the infographic on the following official blog post:
+You can see the infographic on the following link:

 In that infographic, it is said that since its beginning, over 100 million unique accounts were created in World of Warcraft.
 There is no other MMORPG that comes close to this number, so obviously whatever Blizzard is doing with their game, it seems that they are doing a good job in catering to a wide audience with varying tastes and preferences.